ywatanabe1989/ELMO/docs/dev/blueprint.md

 #### **Maintainability**

-- **Modular Design:** Separating `shared`, `projects`, and `ninjas` allows for independent updates and maintenance without affecting other components.
+- **Modular Design:** Separating `shared`, `projects`, and `elmos` allows for independent updates and maintenance without affecting other components.
-- **Scalable Naming Scheme:** The use of placeholders allows for easy addition of new projects, tools, agents, and ninjas.
+- **Scalable Naming Scheme:** The use of placeholders allows for easy addition of new projects, tools, agents, and elmos.
 - **Centralized Configurations:** Storing configurations in `shared/agents/configs` and shared templates promotes consistency and simplifies updates.

 #### **Scalability**

-- **Expandable Structure:** New projects and ninjas can be added seamlessly by following the existing directory patterns.
+- **Expandable Structure:** New projects and elmos can be added seamlessly by following the existing directory patterns.
 - **Adaptable Tags System:** Tags can evolve over time to accommodate new metadata requirements without altering the directory layout.
 - **Symlinks for Data Management:** Using symlinks for data directories (`data/ (symlink)`) in reports ensures that large datasets are managed efficiently without duplication.